andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 {% endfullwidth %}

 {% tufte %}
 Note that it is unclear if the reference implementation is exempt of bugs.
-It is however the reference implementation, and we will seek to replicate its behaviour unless we have a good reason not to.
+It is however the reference implementation, and we will seek to replicate its behavior unless we have a good reason not to.
 {% endtufte %}

 Authentication is required to: